Miranda July: Joanie4Jackie

-July was immersed in the riot grrl scene in Portland and motivated by its do-it-yourself ethos, and she began an effort that she described as "a free alternative distribution system for women movie-makers".
-One of July's reasons for starting the project was to apply the concepts of riot grrrl into the film making world.
+July was immersed in the riot grrrl scene in Portland and motivated by its do-it-yourself ethos, and she began an effort that she described as "a free alternative distribution system for women movie-makers".
+One of July's reasons for starting the project was to apply the concepts of riot grrrl into the filmmaking world.
 The idea was to connect as many women artists as possible, let them see each other's work, and foster a sense of community.
 Participants sent a self-made short film to July, who mailed back a compilation videotape containing that film and nine others – a "chainletter tape".
 When it began in 1995, the project was called Big Miss Moviola but was soon renamed Joanie4Jackie.
 July also credits the project to the loneliness she was experiencing at the time, but felt she learned from the project immensely, saying "that was my film school".
 July's first film, Atlanta, appears on the second tape of the series.
-July continued to run the project for years, handing it off to the film department of Bard College in 2003.
+July ran the project for seven years, handing it off to the film department of Bard College in 2003.

-In Spring 2016, July donated an archive of Joanie4Jackie to the Getty Research Institute.
+In spring 2016, July donated an archive of Joanie4Jackie to the Getty Research Institute.
 The collection includes more than 200 titles from the 1990s and 2000s, videos from Joanie4Jackie events, booklets, posters, hand-written letters from participants, and other documentation.
 Thomas W. Gaehtgens, the director of the Getty Research Institute, stated that the acquisition is "an esteemed addition to our Special Collections that connects to work by many important 20th century artists who are also represented in our archives, such as Eleanor Antin, Yvonne Rainer and Carolee Schneemann."

+Miranda made a flier for other women filmmakers of her time to see as a way for them to send Miranda their VHS tapes of their work.
+By doing so, Miranda would be able to watch then send the films back to that person.
+This was how women during that time period were able to see each other's work.

 Me and You and Everyone We Know

 Filmmaker rated her number one in their "25 New Faces of Indie Film" in 2004.
 After winning a slot in a Sundance workshop, she developed her first feature-length film, Me and You and Everyone We Know, which opened in 2005.

-The film won The Caméra d'Or prize in The Cannes Festival 2005 as well as the Special Jury Prize at the Sundance Film Festival, Best First Feature at the Philadelphia Film Festival, Feature Audience Award for Best Narrative Feature at the San Francisco International Film Festival, and the Audience Award for Best Narrative Feature at the Los Angeles Film Festival.
+The film won the Caméra d'Or prize at the 2005 Cannes Film Festival as well as the Special Jury Prize at the Sundance Film Festival, Best First Feature at the Philadelphia Film Festival, Feature Audience Award for Best Narrative Feature at the San Francisco International Film Festival, and the Audience Award for Best Narrative Feature at the Los Angeles Film Festival.

 The Future

-On May 16, 2007, July mentioned that she was currently working on a new film.
+On May 16, 2007, July mentioned that she was working on a new film.
 This film was originally titled "Satisfaction" but was later renamed The Future, with July in a lead role.
 The film premiered at the 2011 Sundance Film Festival and was nominated for a Golden Bear at the 61st Berlin International Film Festival.